pip-services/pip-services-docs/content/en/python/commons/validate/and_rule.md

 Important points

 -  When one or more of the combined rules return errors, then this rule returns all the errors that appeared.
--  When no combined rule returns errors, then this rule also returns no errors.
+-  When none of the combined rules returns errors, then this rule also returns no errors.

 ### Constructors
 Creates a new validation rule and sets its values.